giantswarm/docs/src/content/advanced/cost-optimization/workload-clusters-scale-down/index.md

 ### Scale down and silence clusters

 Following Cron Job will scale down and silence the clusters.
 You can apply the Cron Job by using the `automation` Service Account that can be found in your Organization namespace.
 You will have to adjust the Service Account token accordingly to the Organization the Cron Job should run in.
-Please consider using the syntax for naming and namespaces as listed in the following example that has been prepare for Azure workload clusters:
+Please consider using the syntax for naming and namespaces as listed in the following example that has been prepare for Azure Workload Clusters:

 ```yaml
 apiVersion: batch/v1beta1